Ambedkar statue vandalism in Amritsar triggers outrage

 Accused belongs to SC community: Police

-Punjab cabinet minister Kuldeep Singh Dhaliwal and Amritsar South MLA Inderbir Singh Nijjar reached the spot at 11pm on Sunday to take stock of the situation and pacified the protesters.
+Punjab cabinet minister Kuldeep Singh Dhaliwal and Amritsar South MLA Inderbir Singh Nijjar reached the spot on Sunday to take stock of the situation and pacified the protesters.

+Meanwhile, Dalit organisations have called for a bandh on Tuesday in Jalandhar and Phagwara.

 Sampla sparks controversy

-In a social media post in Hindi, Sampla said that the statue was situated in the ‘galliara (open walled space/corridor)’ leading to Sri Harmandar Sahib (Golden Temple).
+In a social media post, Sampla said that the statue was situated in the ‘galliara (open walled space/corridor)’ leading to Sri Harmandar Sahib (Golden Temple).
 “Since this incident took place in the galliara of Sri Harmandar Sahib, the SGPC and Akal Takht jathedar should also issue a clarification,” he posted.

-Partap Singh, the secretary of the gurdwara body which manages affairs of the holiest Sikh shrine, said: “The statue is not situated in the galliara of Sri Harmandar Sahib.
-It is near the Partition Museum and Kotwali police station, where the responsibility to protect it totally lies with the government and administration.
-Though the galliara also comes under the jurisdiction and control of the government, the statue is nearly 1km from the shrine.
-So, it is totally unfair for Sampla to link this incident to the Harmandar Sahib galliara.”

-He said, “The Sikh institution gives due respect to Dr Ambedkar and strongly condemns the vandalism, but creating confusion in the sangat (community) by linking this incident to Harmandar Sahib is condemnable.
-Such baseless statements are unfair.
-Sampla should withdraw his statement so that confusion ends.
-Demanding a clarification from the SGPC and Akal Takht jathedar is wrong.”
+Shiromani Akali Dal leader Sukhbir Singh Badal strongly condemned the incident and demanded stern action against the culprit.